 The Department of Public and Community Health at Liberty University announces its intention to seek national accreditation through the Council on Education for Public Health (CEPH) for all its public health programs: residential, online, undergraduate and graduate.
 The projected accreditation site visit is in February 2019.
-The public is invited to share written comments about this effort directly with CEPH prior to the site visit.
-Please direct all comments in writing to the Council on Education for Public Health and identify our department as the focus of your comments.
-Mail comments no later than January 10, 2019, to the following address:

 The Department of Public & Community Health provides an integrated approach to health, offering competency-based and practice-focused preparation for successful careers in public health and healthcare.
 Through a Christian worldview, students will learn to strategically address the health needs of priority populations from the individual to the global level using a variety of health promotion and education strategies.